-The BWSW Full Cable Operator (FCO) Qualification is a licensing process that certifies a candidate for reaching the minimum level of competency to independently operate a Full Cable System and is a requirement for anyone wanting to operate at a BWSW accredited site.
+The BWSW Full Cable Operator (FCO) Qualification is a training process that certifies a candidate for reaching the minimum level of competency to independently operate a Full Cable System and is a requirement for anyone wanting to operate at a BWSW accredited site.

-The Full Cable Operator Licence involves the candidate first completing 40 hours of logged experience operating a Full Cable System (under the supervision of a qualified cable operator) and, then completing a Full Cable Operators Assessment.
+The Full Cable Operator qualification involves the candidate first completing 40 hours of logged experience operating a Full Cable System (under the supervision of a qualified cable operator) and, then completing a Full Cable Operators Assessment.

 The assessment is split into a theoretical based assessment (assessment of cable operating knowledge) and a practical based assessment (assessment of cable operating skills).
-The theoretical based assessment consists of one multiple choice and one written examination designed to test the knowledge of the previously studied subject matter (candidates will need to read, and be familiar with, the BWSW Cable Operator’s Manual).
+The theoretical based assessment consists of one multiple choice and one written examination designed to test the knowledge of the previously studied subject matter.
 The practical based assessment requires the candidate to operate a Full Cable System for a total of 60 minutes while being assessed by a BWSW assessor.